kellyelton/docs.exceptionless.com/contents/configuration.md

 {% endhighlight %}

 ## Exceptionless Portable Class Library (PCL) Configuration
-If you are using only the `Exceptionless` package, you'll need to configure exceptionless via attribute config or code.
+If you are using only the `Exceptionless.Portable` package, you'll need to configure exceptionless via attribute config or code.
 If you choose the attribute method, you'll need to read the configuration on startup.

 {% highlight c# %}
 ExceptionlessClient.Default.Configuration.ReadFromAttributes(typeof(MyClass).Assembly)